 One of the telltale signs of ineffective ventilation is condensation on your windows.
 Excessive moisture and dampness within the home can lead to mould growth.
 Not only is mould ugly, smells putrid, and damages soft furnishings, it is also a leading cause of respiratory and skin conditions, such as asthma and eczema, and very harmful to a child’s health.
 The impact of mould spores on health is significant and this is why the air quality and ventilation inside a house should be checked.

 How can I improve the air quality and reduce toxins within my home?

-It is a good idea to have the air quality of your home tested, even more importantly if you have children.
+It is a good idea to have the air quality of your home tested, even more, important if you have children.
 You can do this yourself with an air quality monitor or you can have a professional do a survey.
 It is also a great idea to have a professional such as Zephyr Ventilations do a ventilation assessment of your home.
 Our team can work out the right systems for your individual property and family needs.
-An effective ventilation system will improve air quality and prevent future mould infestation through keeping condensation and air moisture under control
+An effective ventilation system will improve air quality and prevent future mould infestation by keeping condensation and air moisture under control

 Many homes suffer from problems caused by condensation and mould and may not realise the harm this is doing to themselves, their children and even their pets!
 Good quality indoor air is giving your family the best chance of improving their health.
 A competent effective ventilation system will reduce the concentration of VOC levels, moisture and mould, with many positive health benefits.